swharden/WsprSharp/README.md

 ## WSPR Inspector

 **WSPR Inspector** is a small Windows application designed to visualize how changes to the WSPR inputs affect the message and frequency of the transmission.

-The latest version can be downloaded from the [Releases](https://github.com/swharden/WsprSharp/releases) page.
+* **Download:** WsprInspector.zip from the [Releases page](https://github.com/swharden/WsprSharp/releases)

 <div align="center">
 <img src="dev/graphics/wspr-inspector.png" width="75%">